ClickCease Learn how to check any website’s backlinks [For Beginners]

 1. Click on “Links” in the navigational menu

-Once you log in to the platform, you will find the shortcuts to all tools in the navigational menu.
+Once you log in to the platform, you will find shortcuts to all tools in the navigational menu.
 One of them is the “Links” tool, marked with a chain icon.
-Clicking on it will take you to all tools related to your backlinks.
-If you don’t have an account yet, remember to try the platform completely for free for 14 days.

-click on links in the navigational menu
+click on links in the navigational menu to find backlinks of a website

 The first thing you’ll see once the tool opens is your Linkscore.
-The Linkscore is a single metric that gives you an idea of your (and competitors’) website’s authority.
-It correlates with your rankings based on how many qualitative links you have.
-In other words, it looks at both the quality and quantity of links.
+The Linkscore is a single metric that gives you an idea of your (and your competitors’) website’s authority.

-Scroll down to view your competitor linkscore
+Scroll down to view your competitor linkscore when checking how to find backlinks

-For example, suppose you have many backlinks from low-authority websites.
-In that case, your Linkscore will likely be low – as Google itself won’t see your site as very authoritative.
 Similarly, even if you have very high-quality backlinks, you need quite a few of those to have a high Linkscore.
-You might still have a low Linkscore if you don’t have many of them, simply because there’re so few of them.
+You might still have a low Linkscore if you don’t have many of them, simply because there are so few of them.

 On the graph to the left of the competitor linkscore overview, you will be able to see a graph detailing your linkscore over time.
-If you want a visual representation of your competitors’ linkscores, then you can add them to the graph by clicking on the “competitors” button above the graph.
+If you want a visual representation of your competitors’ linkscores, you can add them to the graph by clicking on the “competitors” button above the graph.
 Here you can choose which websites to show on the graph.
 You can even select multiple websites at once.

 3. Go to the “All Links” tab

-Once you’ve explored you and your competitors’ Linkscores, navigate to the section containing all of your backlinks.
+Once you’ve explored your and your competitors’ Linkscores, navigate to the section containing all of your backlinks.
 Clicking on “All links” in the navigational menu will take you to a page with a list of your links.

 Go to the all links section to see all your backlinks